Q1. What happens if a person pays less than the full amount of required GDUFA fee(s)?

 Q4.
 How does an applicant request a refund?

-Persons should provide their written communication to the Office of User Fee Collections and Budget Formulation at the Office of Management at CDERCollections@fda.hhs.gov.
+Persons should provide their written communication to the Division of User Fee Management and Budget Formulation at the Office of Management at CDERCollections@fda.hhs.gov.

 In addition, applicants should submit the written notification of the correspondence by standard application submission methods via the FDA electronic gateway or by mail to the ANDA archival file at the following address: Office of Generic Drugs, Center for Drug Evaluation and Research, Food and Drug Administration, Document Control Room, Metro Park North VII, 7620 Standish Pl., Rockville, MD 20855.